NASA releases Mars landing video: ‘Stuff of our dreams’

 “These videos and these images are the stuff of our dreams,” said Al Chen, who was in charge of the landing team.

-Six off-the-shelf cameras were devoted to entry, descent and landing, looking up and down from different perspectives.
+Six off-the-shelf color cameras were devoted to entry, descent and landing, looking up and down from different perspectives.
 All but one camera worked.
 The lone microphone turned on for landing failed, but NASA got some snippets of sound after touchdown: the whirring of the rover’s systems and wind gusts.

-Flight controllers were thrilled with the thousands of images beamed back — and also with the remarkably good condition of the rover.
+Flight controllers were thrilled with the thousands of images beamed back — and also with the remarkably good condition of NASA’s biggest and most capable rover yet.
 It will spend the next two years exploring the dry river delta and drilling into rocks that may hold evidence of life 3 billion to 4 billion years ago.
 The core samples will be set aside for return to Earth in a decade.

 NASA added 25 cameras to the $3 billion mission — the most ever sent to Mars.
 The space agency’s previous rover, 2012’s Curiosity, managed only jerky, grainy stop-motion images, mostly of terrain.
 Curiosity is still working.
 So is NASA’s InSight lander, although it’s hampered by dusty solar panels.